Jscina/Wavebot/README.md

 - OpenCV with a pre-trained DNN face detection model
 - Adafruit PCA9685 PWM controller
 - ServoKit for servo control
-- PiCamera for real-time video capture
+- Camera support for both PiCamera and USB cameras
 - Modular Python code with clean separation between vision, servos, and logic

 ---